james-b-yu/font-tool/README.md

 	```bat
 	cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..
 	```
-1. If building the German mode, append `-DLANG=1` to the above comand.
+1. If building the German mode, append `-DLANG=1` to the above command.
 1. Finally, Run `nmake` to compile the code:
 	```bat
 	nmake -NOLOGO